 - Think twice before hiring the super do your paint job “High-quality interior painting is not what your super was trained to do,” says Yoel Borgenicht, a general contractor, noting that your expectations will play a big role in your satisfaction with the outcome.
 Another compelling reason not to hire the super: If you’re unhappy with the final product or the super becomes disgruntled for whatever reason, you’re stuck with each other for a long time.

-- Get detailed estimates Each estimate should be broken down by labor, materials, the number of coats of primer and paint, the brand and model of materials, and a detailed description of the amount of surface preparation that will be done.
+- Get detailed estimates If you've been in your apartment for at least three years, your landlord is required by law to get your apartment painted.
+If not, you'll need to hire your own painters.
+Each estimate should be broken down by labor, materials, the number of coats of primer and paint, the brand and model of materials, and a detailed description of the amount of surface preparation that will be done.
 Be leery of any contractor who takes a quick walk around and says he'll give you a bargain price because this is the first apartment he's done in your building or because yours is a small studio without a lot of fancy architectural features.
-For a sense of how much your job should cost, or to hire a painter, price out the work on NYC-based home improvement website Click and Improve.com, where reasonably priced paint jobs can be booked online at flat rates that start at $349 for a room under 40-square feet.
-(Bonus: Painters hired through Click and Improve don't receive payment for 7 days after the job is done, giving you time to spot any touchup work that needs to be done.)

 - Renter white Most rental apartments in New York are painted "antique white."
-That's important to know since renters are expected to return apartment walls to their original color state.
+That's important to know since renters are expected to return apartment walls to their original color or the landlord can withhold the appropriate portion of a renter's security deposit.
 But with paint companies producing whole color wheels of whites of various tints, renters have design choices they may not have to cover up when they leave.